firmata/protocol/spi-proposal.md

 data corresponds to.

 A chip select pin (`csPin`) can optionally be specified.
-This pin will be controlled per the rules specified in S`PI_TRANSACTION`.
+This pin will be controlled per the rules specified in `SPI_TRANSACTION`.
 For uncommon use cases of CS or other required HW pins per certain SPI devices, it is better to control them separately using Firmata `DIGITAL_MESSAGE`.